 - 1. Describe continuous and discrete signals and systems in the time and frequency domains. - 2.
-Understand how to classify signals as power or energy signals, classify systems as linear/non-linear, time-invariant/time-varying, causal/non-causal, BIBO stable/unstable. - 3.
-Understand and be able to use the special functions, including impulse, step, and pulse functions. - 4.
-Perform continuous and discrete time convolution. - 5.
-Determine the time and frequency characteristics of continuous and discrete time systems. - 6.
-Represent of periodic signals using Fourier series and construct spectral plots. - 7.
-Represent aperiodic signals using the Fourier transform. - 8.
-Understand the properties of the Fourier transform. - 9.
-Use Parsaval's theorem for periodic and aperiodic signals to determine signal power and energy. - 10.
-Determine the output of linear time-invariant systems with a periodic and aperiodic inputs. - 11.
-Understand the concept of bandwidth and the signal duration/bandwidth relationship. - 12.
-Understand the characteristics of ideal filters. - 13.
-Understand the criteria for distortionless transmission. - 14.
-Understand the Sampling Theorem and its application. - 15.
-Understand how to apply the z-transform to discrete time signals and systems. - 16.
-Understand digital filters, transfer functions for discrete systems, and digital filter design. - 17.
-Understand the Discrete Fourier Transform (DFT), its parameters and properties, including spectral leakage and windowing. - 18.
-Understand how to use the DFT to perform linear convolution. - 19.
-Analyze a basic feedback control system for stability and how to design for stability. - 20.
+Understand how to classify signals as periodic or aperiodic and power or energy signals, - 3.
+Understand how to classify systems as linear/non-linear, time-invariant/time-varying, causal/non-causal, and BIBO stable/unstable. - 4.
+Understand and be able to use the special functions, including impulse, step, and pulse functions. - 5.
+Perform continuous and discrete time convolution. - 6.
+Determine the time and frequency characteristics of continuous and discrete time systems. - 7.
+Represent periodic signals using Fourier series and construct spectral plots. - 8.
+Represent aperiodic signals using the Fourier transform. - 9.
+Understand the properties of the Fourier transform. - 10.
+Use Parsaval's theorem for periodic and aperiodic signals to determine signal power and energy. - 11.
+Determine the output of linear time-invariant systems with a periodic and aperiodic inputs. - 12.
+Understand the concept of bandwidth and the signal duration/bandwidth relationship. - 13.
+Understand the characteristics of ideal filters. - 14.
+Understand the criteria for distortionless transmission.

+- 15. Understand the Sampling Theorem and its application. - 16.
+Understand how to apply the z-transform to discrete time signals and systems. - 17.
+Understand digital filters, transfer functions for discrete systems, and digital filter design. - 18.
+Understand the Discrete Fourier Transform (DFT), its parameters and properties, including spectral leakage and windowing. - 19.
+Understand how to use the DFT to perform linear convolution. - 20.
+Analyze a basic feedback control system for stability and how to design for stability. - 21.
 Determine appropriate tools to apply to signals and systems problems.

-ABET Outcomes: Students should be capable of:
+Outcomes: Students should be capable of:

-- 1. Performing continuous time convolution and determining properties of continuous time linear time invariant systems - 2.
-Forming Fourier transforms of signals for linear system analysis - 3.
-Performing discrete time convolution and determining properties of discrete time linear time invariant systems. - 4.
+- 1. Performing continuous and discrete time convolution - 2.
+Determining properties of time linear time invariant systems and performing linear system analysis - 3.
+Using Fourier transforms of signals and impulses responses for linear system analysis. - 4.
 Forming discrete time Fourier transforms of signals for linear system analysis. - 5.
-Forming z-transforms and discrete time filter design.
+Forming z-transforms and application to discrete time linear system analysis - 6.
+Discrete time filter design.